-- At least 10 Plastic Easter eggs per child
+- At least 10 Plastic Easter eggs per child at this station

 EGG WORD FAMILIES

 There are two different ways you could do this activity depending on what you have available.
 If you have traditional 2 piece plastic eggs, you can use these as word family builders.
 Write some word families on the back end of the egg and onsets to go with the rhyme on the back.
-So for instance, if you write “at” on the back end of the egg, you could write, “c, s, f, and p’ on the front.
+For instance, if you write “at” on the back end of the egg, you could write, “c, s, f, and p’ on the front.
 Students put the eggs together to create words that are real or nonsense and can record.

-I have also done this activity with three pieced eggs and had them put the eggs together and/or spin the pieces to make real and nonsense words.
+Similarly, I have also done this activity with three pieced eggs and had them put the eggs together and/or spin the pieces to make real and nonsense words.

 - either 2 pieces or 3 pieces Easter Eggs